 Do business cycles affect long-term performance?
 Is volatility bad for growth?
 So far, the evidence presented cannot provide an answer to this question.
-In models of the type sketched in Section 2, an increase in uncertainty, an increase in the volatility of the disturbance ε , has no effect on long-term growth rates.
-Output growth is not affected by business cycles.
+In models of the type sketched in Section 2, an increase in uncertainty, an increase in the volatility of the disturbance μ , has no effect on long-term growth rates.
+Average growth is not affected by business cycles.

-There are two ways of modifying our analysis such that volatility and uncertainty become relevant for long-term growth.
+There are two ways of modifying our analysis so that volatility and uncertainty become relevant for long-term growth.
 The first one is very mechanical and consists on thinking about fluctuations as being asymmetric.
 What if more fluctuations meant deeper recessions relative to unchanged expansions?
 An example of this type of model is Rodrik (1991) who considers the case of policy reform and the uncertainty introduced by the possibility that reform is reversed.
-In his model, additional uncertainty not only increases risk but also lowers the average return to investment because it is assumed that no reform leads to larger distortions.
-A second example is the analysis of political uncertainty.
+In his model, additional uncertainty not only increases risk but also lowers the average return to investment because it is assumed that no reform leads to larger distortions.14 A second example is the analysis of political uncertainty.
 Political uncertainty is usually measured by variables such as the number of revolutions and military coups or political assassinations.
 One can argue that an increase in both of these variables does not simply represent more volatility around a constant mean but more volatility and a lower mean.
 Introducing this type of asymmetric fluctuations in an endogenous growth model can lead to a straightforward connection between fluctuations and growth.
-For example, if in the model discussed in Section 2 we introduced asymmetric fluctuations in the disturbance ε , there would be a direct relationship between average technology and its volatility and, therefore, the average growth rate of output.
-More volatile economies would display a lower mean for the technology parameter A and, as a result, would grow at a lower rate.
-Another type of asymmetry can come from the accumulation process.
-What if the negative effects of recessions on learning by doing are stronger than the positive effects of booms.
-This is the spirit of the model of Martin and Rogers (1997).
-In this case, there is also a negative relationship between volatility and growth.
+For example, if in the